devdezzies/devdezzies/README.md

 - 💬 `ping` me about **mobile**, **design**, **flutter**, **software-development**, **design thinking**, **books**, **music**, **movies**

 Current Projects:
-- Later - A platform for people to meet with their stories
+- Later, A platform for people to meet with their stories
 - WorthEveryPenny, a finance app made for students to manage their budget
-- AI vision for parsing informations from image, made mainly for bill payments
+- AI vision for parsing information from image, optimized for bill payments